ProfessorJames/south-coast-golf-club/README.md

 ## Bugs

    1. Web Accessibility testing - When running the website through [Wave](https://wave.webaim.org/report#/https://professorjames.github.io/south-coast-golf-club/ "WAVE") it was showing an error.
 The error relates to "Empty form label, A form label is present, but does not contain any content".
 To address this issue I added an aria-hidden="true" to the HTML.
 Content hidden with aria-hidden="true" is not presented to screen reader users.

+   2. Media Queries - The media queries were providing some trouble with placmenet of the Hero image.
+This was due to a missing closing tag for one of the media queriesis.
+This caused much time spent looking to fix an issue that ultimately wasn't there.
+Lessonlearned is to check both HTML & CSS code with validators earlier.
+Alos learned to use IDE format documnet on save so that any silly missing bracklet issues don't reoccur.

+   3. CSS - uses classes more to target specific elements instead of combining element selectors.
+This allows targeting to be more specific, and helps code to be more rusable.

+   4. Number of Font-Weights:  Importing a lot of font-weights was significantly increasing the amount of CSS that would need to be loaded, which would have an impact on website performance.
+This was addressed by reducing the number of font-weights imported.

-    ## Uunfixed-Bugs
+    ## Unfixed-Bugs
-    2. Linter setting in IDE - Need to fix settings on linter so that it stops adding in "Trailing slash on void elements".
+    5. Linter setting in IDE - Need to fix settings on linter so that it stops adding in "Trailing slash on void elements".